HFU-DM-GIS/snake-obsthandler/readme.md

 ## Snake
 This is an implementation of the classic game "Snake".
 The original source is from [CodingNepal](http://youtube.com/codingnepal).

-### Bugs
+## Current status of the game
-- Fix the bugs:
+- The snake can be turned to all sides
-  - Snake cannot be turned downwards.
+- Food appears at the whole game field
-  - Food is always in the same corner.
+- The score increase after eating 1 food
-  - Score does not increase.
+- The snake's head is a different colour than the snake's tail
-  - Game stops, if snake reaches the top area.
+- The playground size is variable and change after eating 5 food

-### Extensions
+- After eating 5 food elements, the speed of the snake increases
-- The snake's head should have a different color than the tail.
+- After eating 10 food elements, the player is getting leveled up
-- Make the playground variable in size.
+- A timer is included that forces the player to get the next food element
-- Increase the speed of the snake after eating N food elements.
-Or include next levels that can be reached after eating M food elements.
+- After ending the round, you can enter a player's name to the scoreboard (The scoreboard shows the best 10 scores)
-- Include a timer that forces the player to get the next food element quickly.
+- After ending the round, a game over message appearers and shows a random fact